Woman, 26, shot dead in Merseyside pub on Christmas Eve named

 A 28-year-old man from Beechwood, Wirral, remains in a critical condition with a gunshot wound to the body.

-In addition, a 22-year-old man from Beechwood suffered injuries to his legs, a 24-year-old man from Wallasey suffered an injury to his hand and a 33 year-old man suffered an injury to his wrist.
+In addition, a 22-year-old man from Beechwood suffered injuries to his legs, a 24-year-old man from Wallasey suffered an injury to his hand and a 33-year-old man suffered an injury to his wrist.

 More follows